-34. In this context, there are several sets of international standards on judicial independence, which emphasise the judiciary's autonomy and independence vis-à-vis the executive and that the executive shall not have control over judicial functions.
-It is a generally recognized standard that judicial administration shall be vested in the judiciary or jointly in the judiciary and the executive.
-Specifically related to the budget, it is broadly acknowledged that the competent authority should cooperate with the judiciary, and that the latter shall submit their estimate of appropriate budget.
-Other standards provide that the judicial independence and impartiality is undermined if the judiciary lacks participation in the elaboration of the budget.
-As to the staffing, it is internationally acknowledged that supervisory functions of staff should be vested within the judiciary or a body in which the judiciary is sufficiently represented.
-It appears that those international standards of judicial independence have not been sufficiently taken into consideration by the IER.
+shall be vested in the judiciary48 or jointly in the judiciary and the executive.49 Specifically related to the budget, it is broadly acknowledged that the competent authority should cooperate with the judiciary,50 and that the latter shall submit their estimate of appropriate budget.51 Other standards provide that the judicial independence and impartiality is undermined if the judiciary lacks participation in the elaboration of the budget.52 As to the staffing, it is internationally acknowledged that supervisory functions of staff should be vested within the judiciary or a body in which the judiciary is sufficiently represented.53 It appears that those international standards of judicial independence have not been sufficiently taken into consideration by the IER.

-E. The Registrar as a 'Secretary-General' of an international organisation
+Ε. The Registrar as a 'Secretary-General' of an international organisation